gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 We're going to want users of our component to get a preview of the PDF if its used as an `example` in a `gr.Interface` or `gr.Examples`.

-To do so, we're going to add some of the pdf rendering logic in `Index.svelte` to `Example.svelte`
+To do so, we're going to add some of the pdf rendering logic in `Index.svelte` to `Example.svelte`.

-This is the entire file.

-Tip: Exercise for the reader - reduce the code duplication between `Index.svelte` and `Example.svelte` 😊

 ```ts
 <script lang="ts">